 The First Intifada or First Palestinian Intifada was a Palestinian uprising against the Israeli occupation of the Palestinian Territories lasting from December 1987 until the Madrid Conference in 1991 though some date its conclusion to 1993.
 The uprising began on December 9th in the Jabalia refugee camp after a series of escalating actions and deaths of Palestinian and Israeli citizens.
 Tensions reached a boiling point when an IDF truck struck a civilian car, killing four Palestinians.
 Rumors that the crash was deliberate quickly spread throughout Gaza, the West Bank and East Jerusalem.

-In response to general strikes, boycotts of Israeli civil administration institutions in the Gaza Strip and the West Bank, civil disobedience in the face of army orders, and an economic boycott consisting of refusal to work in Israeli settlements on Israeli products, refusal to pay taxes, refusal to drive Palestinian cars with Israeli licenses, graffiti, barricading, and widespread throwing of stones and Molotov cocktails at the IDF and its infrastructure within the Palestinian territories.
-Israel, deploying some 80,000 soldiers and initially firing live rounds, killed a large numbers of Palestinians.
+- an economic boycott consisting of refusal to work in Israeli settlements on Israeli products, refusal to pay taxes, refusal to drive Palestinian cars with Israeli licenses, graffiti, barricading, and widespread throwing of stones and Molotov cocktails at the IDF and its infrastructure within the Palestinian territories,

 In the first 13 months, 332 Palestinians and 12 Israelis were killed.
-Given the high proportion of children, youths and civilians killed, Israel adopted a policy of ‘might, power, and beatings,’ namely “breaking Palestinians’ bones” and using live ammunition against civilians.
+Given the high proportion of children, youths and civilians killed (53 under the age of 17 in the first 12 months), Israeli Defense Minister Yitzhak Rabin adopted a policy of ‘might, power, and beatings,’ namely “breaking Palestinians’ bones” instead of using live ammunition against civilians.
 The global diffusion of images of soldiers beating adolescents with clubs then led to the adoption of firing semi-lethal plastic bullets.

 Turning of the Tide